-These drugs can cause nasal congestion and postnasal drip, and a person may respond by clearing their throat frequently.
+These drugs can cause nasal congestion and postnasal drip, which may lead to a person clearing their throat frequently.

 Currently, no studies have indicated whether throat clearing is a common side effect of ACE inhibitor use.

-Anyone who experiences a concerning or bothersome side effect of a medication should speak with their doctor, who may suggest changing the dosage or switching treatments.
+Anyone who experiences any concerning or bothersome side effects of medication should speak with their doctor, who may suggest changing the dosage or switching treatments.

-Tics are sudden and repetitive twitches, sounds, or movements that the person cannot control.
+Tics are sudden and repetitive twitches, sounds, or movements that a person cannot control.

 - persistent vocal or motor tic disorder